lchen198/wypyplus/README.md

 * Only 23 lines of Python code with no external dependency other than the standard library.
 * Runs on Mac, Linux and Windows.
 * Support basic wiki syntax.
 [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage)
-* No database.
-Your files are in the /w folder.
+* Your files are in the /w folder.

 ### To make your life easier
 * An example calendar and daily journal.